GreenswayAB/BIRDS/cran-comments.md

 CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Alejandro Ruete <aleruete@gmail.com>’

+ File
+    LICENSE
+  is not mentioned in the DESCRIPTION file.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package